XBeratUzun/Substation-Pre-Feasibility-Analysis-Tool/README.md

 # Basic Substation Site Pre-Feasibility Checker

-This is a beginner-level GIS-based web application developed using Python and Flask.
+This is a beginner-level GIS-based web application developed using Python.
 The app allows users to **upload only a DEM file (`.tif`)**, and it automatically analyzes the terrain and generates a basic **Bill of Materials (BoM)** estimation for substation site pre-feasibility.

 ## Features